-2 RTTs.
-In case ICIM performs measurement in every RTT, the TCP archives lower throughput than TCP that do not perform ICIM when conflicting because ICIM has to delay many data packets for the measurement in this case.
-As shown in Table 2, the ratio of throughput between ImTCP HighSpeed over RenoTCP is always smaller than 1.
-When the number of connections increases, the ratio is lower because the conflict between TCP connections are more intensive.
-If ICIM takes a lower measurement frequency, for example, when Q = 2 RTTs, then the TCP connections performing ICIM can obtain the same througput with the normal Reno TCP, as shown in the third column of the table.
+not perform ICIM when conflicts occur because ICIM has to delay several data packets for measurement in this case.
+As shown in Table III, the ratio of throughput between TCP with ICIM compared to RenoTCP is always less than 1.
+When the number of connections increases, the ratio is lower because conflicts between TCP connections are more intense.
+If ICIM takes a lower measurement frequency, for example, when Q= 2 RTTs, then the TCP connections performing ICIM can obtain the same throughput as normal Reno TCP, as shown in the third column of the table.